FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * Strive to build columns that serve a single purpose, with clear and concise names and values.
 * The specification should allow data to be presented free from jargon, using simple understandable terms, and be approachable.
 * Naming and terms used should be carefully considered to avoid using terms for which the definition could be confused by the reader.
 If a term must be used which has either an unclear or multiple definitions, it should be clarified in the [glossary](#glossary).
-* The specification should provide all of the data elements necessary for the [FinOps capabilities](https://finops.org/framework/capabilities).
+* The specification should provide all of the data elements necessary for the [Capabilities][FODOFC].

 ### Provider-neutral approach by default